nihalsandhu09/React/README.md

 - client side routing - just a component changes known as single page application
 - Server side routing - like we use htmll pages go from other pages and pages comes from servers by netwrks call

+LInk is Wrappper over anchor tag  behind the scene its convert to anchor tag  becyuase browser understand anchor tag